Corbin Carroll Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 26th in the league with a collective 7.6 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 7.6 K/9, the fifth-worst in MLB.

-- The Brewers have the third-ranked team ERA across all MLB pitching staffs (2.66).
+- The Brewers have the second-ranked team ERA among all MLB pitching staffs (2.51).

-- Brewers pitchers combine to allow the seventh-fewest home runs in baseball (eight total, 0.8 per game).
+- Brewers pitchers combine to surrender eight home runs (0.7 per game), the fourth-fewest in the league.

-- Burnes (0-1) pitches for the Brewers to make his third start this season.
+- Junk makes his first start of the season for the Brewers.

-- In his most recent appearance on Wednesday, the righty threw 4 1/3 innings against the New York Mets, allowing six earned runs while surrendering seven hits.
+- In his last appearance on Thursday, Aug.
+4, the 27-year-old right-hander, started and went 2 1/3 innings against the Oakland Athletics.

+- In three games last season he finished with a 1-1 record and had a 6.48 ERA and a 1.56 WHIP.

 © 2023 Data Skrive.
 All rights reserved.